mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 18 September 2025

-- The average temperature today is 19.47˚C,
+- The average temperature today is 18.78˚C,
-- With highs of 19.97˚C and lows of 19.26˚C,
+- With highs of 19.43˚C and lows of 18.16˚C,
-- It may feel like 19.51˚C with scattered clouds
+- It may feel like 18.85˚C with few clouds
-- The wind speed is 5.66m/s and visibility is 10000m
+- The wind speed is 4.12m/s and visibility is 10000m
-- The pressure is 1018hPa and humidity is 78%
+- The pressure is 1018hPa and humidity is 82%
 - The sun will rise at 05:47 and set at 18:17

 <!-- weather_marker ends -->